 Retraining Frequency and Requirements

 Individuals responsible for PKI roles shall be aware of changes in the ACA operation.
-Any significant change to the operations shall have a training (awareness) plan, and the execution of such plan shall be documented.
-Examples of such changes are ACA software or hardware upgrade, changes in automated security systems, and relocation of equipment.
+Any significant change to the operations shall have a training (awareness) plan, and the execution of such plan Annual refresher training is required at minimum.
 Documentation shall be maintained identifying all personnel who received training and the level of training completed.

 Job Rotation Frequency and Sequence